HMS Antrim (D18): Falklands War

 On 21 May 1982, in Falkland Sound, while supporting the main landings at San Carlos Water, several bombs narrowly missed Antrim, and a 1,000 lb bomb passed through the Seaslug magazine without detonating, eventually lodging in the aft heads.
 Antrim launched a Seaslug missile (some sources state two) at another wave of IAI Dagger aircraft but the aircraft were flying too low to be acquired by the missile's radar, making the launch unguided.
 This was intended to deter the pilots and to remove an exposed missile from the launcher as a fire and explosive risk.
 The Daggers strafed the ship with 30mm cannon.

-Antrim’s 4.5-inch Mk V guns fired ~400 main gun rounds during the campaign, in support of ground troops around San Carlos and other bombardments of Argentine positions.
+Antrim’s 4.5-inch Mk V guns fired about 400 rounds during the campaign, in support of ground troops around San Carlos and other bombardments of Argentine positions.

 Her Wessex helicopter (XP142) is preserved at the Fleet Air Arm Museum, RNAS Yeovilton in Somerset, with mission tallies marking its operational achievements: one submarine sunk (ARA Santa Fe), two CASEVACs, two Special Forces insertions, three rescues, and the number of personnel saved.
 The helicopter's outer skin shows shrapnel damage sustained from the Argentine Air Force Dagger strafing attack.

 A name plate formerly belonging to the ship now resides in the Falkland Islands Museum, Stanley.